jamesec/jamesec.github.io/o/focusing_haruki.md

 > *Translated by James Even Chen*

 Another characteristic of *felt sense* is revealed here.
 It is not a visual image.
 Rather, it is perceived as an atmosphere surrounding events or situations.
 And there, we explain in psychology and philosophy, lies an “implicit” meaning.
 In other words, there is some meaning that is sensed.
 This kind of experience is called *direct reference* in Gendlin’s philosophy.
 It is also referred to as *felt sense* and *felt meaning*.
 It is sensed directly, before words can say what it is.
 Yuki speaks about *felt sense* in this scene:
 > “I don’t know what’s wrong.
 But *something*’s wrong.
 Something wrong, something distorted.
 It feels suffocating in there.
-The air is so heavy...” (pp.225-226, Volume 2 of 2)
+The air is so heavy…” (pp.225-226, Volume 2 of 2)
 >
 > *Translated by James Even Chen*